racedisparityaudit/style-guide/a-z.md

 You can use ‘rate’ as in these examples:

-Black people had the highest unemployment rate out of all the ethnic groups (9%) there were 698,737 arrests in England and Wales in 2017to 20/18, at a rate of 13 arrests per 1,000 people
+> Black people had the highest unemployment rate out of all the ethnic groups (9%).

+> There were 698,737 arrests in England and Wales in 2017 to 2018, at a rate of 13 arrests per 1,000 people.

 See also [Percentage and proportion](#percentage-and-proportion).